Follow @scope_views

 Mounting

-The u-180C is reasonably light weight at just over 6Kg, thanks mainly to not having a corrector plate.
-However, that still makes it push the ~7Kg weight limit for the smallest equatorials and the 180C would work best on a mid-size mount like an HEQ5 or similar (or, of course, Takahashi s own EM-11 or EM-200).
+The u-180C is reasonably light weight at just over 6Kg, mainly thanks to no corrector plate.
+However, that still makes it push the ~7Kg weight limit for the smallest equatorials and the 180C would work best on a mid-size mount like an HEQ5 or similar (or, of course, Takahashi’s own EM-11 or EM-200).

 Mewlon 180C and refractor of similar aperture (TMB 175).